-Nohria (pictured above), 53, was born in Nohar, Rajasthan, and spent his childhood in Kolkata, Delhi, and Mumbai.
+Nohria (pictured above), 56 as of 2018, was born in Nohar, Rajasthan, and spent his childhood in Kolkata, Delhi, and Mumbai.
 His father, Kewal Nohria, who was Chairman of Crompton Greaves, grafted him into the business world even as he was growing up.
 Therefore, after completing B.Tech in Chemical Engineering from the Indian Institute of Technology (IIT), Bombay, in 1984, he resolved to learn more about business.
 What better place to go than to the Sloan School of Management at the Massachusetts Institute of Technology for PhD?

 But soon, Nitin realized that he would never be an entrepreneur.
 He turned to teaching, and in 1988, joined the faculty of the Harvard Business School (HBS).
 After many years as a professor, he was appointed Dean in 2010.